floriangollnow/zdc_brazil/README.md

 Replication code for "Adoption and market coverage influence the effectiveness of supply chain policies" doi:XXX

 ## Status:
-replication and cleaning in progress (replication complete, cleaning in progress)
+replication and cleaning in progress (replication complete, cleaning complete, brief descriptions present)

 ## Authors
 Analysis was designed by Florian Gollnow, Federico Cammelli, Kimberly Carlson and Rachael Garrett.
 Code was written by Florian Gollnow